JoelBM-creator/HashMap-Products/README.md

 The hashCode is calculated by adding the hash code of the name to the price of the product (remember that Strings have the hashCode method already implemented).
 <br />
 <br />
-Add the main Store class that, when executed, performs the following operations:
+Add the main Store/Tienda class that, when executed, performs the following operations:
 <br />
 create three products, two of them with different names and prices and the third one repeating a name and price, but with different description.
 <br />